bochia/BrandonOchiaDotCom/README.md

 * [] How to hide your user name and password in connection strings? (https://stackoverflow.com/questions/7581801/how-can-i-hide-my-password-in-my-c-sharp-connection-string)
 * What is the point of IDesignTimeDbContextFactory?
 * Make a generic service class that has CRUD.
+* Make a BaseController class with things you need Code for returning correct Problem from service response.
+Or maybe you can use auto mapper for this?